 While there is no excuse for such poor journalism, this was self righteous hypocritical indignation considering that...

 Fred Price and Others Like him Continuously and Repeatedly Quote God out of Context

 I would like to remind Fred Price and all the other prosperity preachers (among many others) how often they take God's word out of context to suit their own perverted teachings.
 I would also like to remind them that while God doesn't sue anyone, He takes this extremely seriously - to say the least.

 Fred Price has made a career of preaching the prosperity gospel stating that he can quote Scripture after Scripture that show it is God's will for us to materially prosper and they are always going to have opponents as Satan is going to fight them tooth and nail.

-I have no idea But just for the record the Bible says absolutely NOTHING about it being God's will for us to prosper in this life.
-See The Prosperity Doctrine
+Just for the record, if you take misquoted and verses wrested from their context and read them as they were meant to be read - i.e. in context, the Bible says absolutely NOTHING about it being God's will for us to prosper in this life.

 Although I believe he has now retired, Fred Price used to commute by private jet between his two churches, the Crenshaw Christian Center in Los Angeles and another in New York's Manhattan.

 "The ministry operates an Aviation Partners Blended Winglets-equipped Gulfstream IISP based at LGB (Long Beach CA) and crewed by 2 full-time pilots and a flight attendant...
 "Make no mistake about it-this is a business,” says Price.
 "We have the same needs for corporate jets and productivity tools as any other business.”...
 "Other aircraft types might have done the job for us,” Price says, "but we got stuck in the Cadillac showroom and we didn't get any further.”